-Here is what to look for when planning for and purchasing a shower.
+Here is a brief summary of what to look for when planning for and purchasing a shower.

 Prefabricated shower units come in more-or-less standard sizes starting at 32" x 32".
 Custom-built showers may, of course, be of any size and shape that conforms to the minimum design standards for showers (see the Illustrated Rules of Bathroom Design for more information and recommended minimum sizes).

 If considering a single-piece pre-fabricated shower unit, measure halls and doorways so you know the unit will fit through.
 Generally, a three- or four-piece model designed for remodeling needs will be more suitable.
 If you are careful, you can probably install one of these yourself.
 Always read the installation instructions, and have square and plumb framing to attach it to.
 But for the few dollars it costs, the peace of mind might be worth having a plumber do it for you and guarantee it against leaks.

 We typically think of showers with a single shower nozzle mounted on an arm slightly above head high.
 Many shower heads are marvels of engineering that allow every kind of water flow from a slight mist to needles that will almost cut rock and everything in between.
 The multi-flow showerhead, however, has been upstaged by the multi-nozzle shower head which has all these same features but with two or more nozzles in one head.
 What all shower heads have in common is that the water flow from the head cannot exceed 2.5 gallons per minute (gpm), as required by the Federal Energy Act.
 Here multiple heads have the advantage because they can each produce 2.5 gpm, a large gap in the Energy Act that needs to be plugged when Congress gets over acting like children and gets back to work.